The Ubuntu lifecycle and release cadence

 OpenStack release cycle

-OpenStack release cadence follows Ubuntu release cadence.
-This means that a new version of OpenStack is released twice a year: in April and in October.
+The OpenStack release cadence follows the Ubuntu release cadence.
+This means that new versions of OpenStack are released twice a year: in April and in October.
 Those are shipped with new versions of Ubuntu as packages in the Ubuntu Archive.

-As a result, OpenStack versions that are shipped on Ubuntu LTS by default (aka OpenStack LTS versions) benefit from Canonical's commitment around the Ubuntu Archive, including 5 years of standard support and Expanded Security Maintenance (ESM).
-In turn, OpenStack versions which are shipped on Ubuntu LTS through the Ubuntu Cloud Archive are supported by Canonical for 18 months only, except for some versions that are supported for 36 months under Ubuntu Advantage for Infrastructure (UA-I).
+As a result, OpenStack versions that are shipped on Ubuntu LTS by default (aka OpenStack LTS versions) benefit from Canonical's commitment around the Ubuntu Archive, including 5 years of standard security maintenance and Expanded Security Maintenance (ESM) available to Ubuntu Pro and Ubuntu Pro (Infra-only) customers.
+In turn, OpenStack versions which are shipped on Ubuntu LTS through the Ubuntu Cloud Archive are maintained by Canonical for 18 months only, except for some versions that are maintained for 36 months under Ubuntu Pro and Ubuntu Pro (Infra-only).

-The OpenStack support lifecycle on Ubuntu can be represented this way:
+Charmed OpenStack support lifecycle on Ubuntu can be represented in this way:

 |Release||Tech preview||Released||End of life||Extended customer support||Expanded Security Maintenance (ESM)|